Connect with us

 Net Worth History

 With multiple PGA Tour victories and other tournament wins to his name, Fred Couples has enjoyed ongoing growth in his overall net worth.
-This growth reached its peak in the mid-1990s when a back injury forced him to reconsider his profession.
-However, investments in real estate and other business ventures have helped Couples maintain a steady net worth growth in recent years.
+This growth peaked in the mid-1990s, when a back injury forced him to reconsider his profession.
+However, investments in real estate and other business ventures have helped Couples maintain steady net worth growth in recent years.

 Prize Money